Where should you set your sights if you were to live in Mexico?

 Escondido

-When you visit Puerto Escondido, you’ll find that instead of the cobblestone walkways and historical landmarks, you’ll find quaint beach roads and opportunities to go snorkeling.
+When you visit Puerto Escondido, you’ll find that instead of the cobblestone streets and historical landmarks, you’ll find quaint beach roads and opportunities to go snorkeling.

 This is a haven for surfers that exudes a laid-back, welcoming atmosphere and takes pleasure in its more leisurely pace of life.